bputzeys/tiledb-issue/README.md

 This repo contains files to reproduce an issue I encounterd while uploading a large dataset to S3.

 The file [anndata_generation.py](anndata_generation.py) can be used to generate dummy data.
-Alternatively, it is also available via `git lfs`.
+Alternatively, individual anndatas (used in the next step) are also available via `git lfs`.

 Running the [upload_tiledb.py](upload_tiledb.py) requires a connectio to S3 by specifying the keys and bucket.